If you produce pre-packed food, you need to follow allergen labelling requirements set out in EU Food Information for Consumers Regulation (EU FIC).

 - not suitable for someone with X allergy

-Precautionary allergen labelling should only be used following a thorough risk assessment when there is a risk of allergen cross-contamination is real and cannot be removed.
+Precautionary allergen labelling should only be used after a thorough risk assessment.
+It should only be used if the risk of allergen cross-contamination is real and cannot be removed.

 Free-from labelled foods